ccrd1711/space_shack/TESTING.md

 ### Python

 Python PEP8 compliance testing and validation was completed using [the CI Python Linter](https://pep8ci.herokuapp.com).
-Every single py file was input on 9/6 after reaching a point in development where likely no more changes were to be made apart from comments.
+Every single .py file was input on 9/6 after reaching a point in development where likely no more changes were to be made apart from comments.
 All files were amended and are now compliant with no errors.

+Update: Another .py file run for validation was done on 11/6 due to changes made in the code with 500 errors found.
+These are now rectified and all .py files passed validation.

 ## Lighthouse